 Employees shall not take any action which would compromise the security of any of the systems.
 This would include the unauthorized release or sharing of passwords and the intentional disabling of any security features of the systems.
-Employees shall not take any actions which may adversely affect the integrity, functionality, or reliability of any computer (i.e., the installation or use of hardware or software not authorized by the Director of Technology and Digital Learning).
+Employees shall not take any actions which may adversely affect the integrity, functionality, or reliability of any computer (i.e., the installation of hardware or software not authorized by the Technology Officer or Executive Director).